eodenyire/idol-service-broker/README.md

 IDOL API and an example app which can use instances of the service advertised by the broker.

-The IDOL API credentials should be added to the `config/settings.yml`.
+The IDOL API credentials needs to be added to the `config/settings.yml` before you deploy.

 ### Deploying the Service Broker